mridubhatnagar/blogs-backup/clthczpp6000b09ju6f0d668e.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1709823674773/32bfbb51-418e-428f-b4d8-0c6dc655266f.png align="center")

 4\.
 Follow this and monitor each of your accounts for 3 months.
 This way you would be able to identify if your spending's are more, are your savings on track?

+5\.
+Moving money from invest-it account to spend-it account is not allowed.